-Esport careers are currently still very short, and of course, only the best of the best are reported.
-But there are also other ways to make a living with gaming.
-How you can get there and what you have to do (and give up) for that, unfortunately, nobody talks about it.
+Esports careers are still very short at the moment, and of course, only the best of the best are reported on.
+But there are other ways to make a living playing games.
+Unfortunately, no one talks about how to get there and what you have to do (and give up) to get there.
 We do.
-So, hand on heart: How to become a professional player and how long does it take?
+So, hand on heart: how do you become a professional player, and how long does it take?

 Depending on the definition of pro gaming, it usually takes up to 5 years to get to a team that offers you a contract you can live on.
 The amount of your salary depends not only on your negotiating skills, skills in-game, and the results you have achieved in your career so far but also on your brand’s strength.